 - Has potential for completing a minimum of 3 months of treatment.

 - Has cognitive ability to process program information and behavioral dynamics.

 - Family participation in family sessions is required while the child is in treatment.

-- Documentation of TB screening.
+- Documentation of TB screening and physical examination.

 - Has been identified as a Child with a Substance Abuse Disorder (CSSAD) Target Population.

 Providers that would like to make a referral to our program should contact the program to schedule a screening.
 The screening will consist of an on-site visit to our program in which you, the adolescent and his/her parent or guardian will take a tour of our program and provide information about the client to determine eligibility for admission.
 Once your client has been deemed eligible, there are several things that will need to be completed to secure admission to the program: